 Many snake bites occur when a person is walking in a wooded area and accidentally steps on a snake.
 If a copperhead snake, or any other type of snake, bites in this situation, it is only doing so to protect itself from further harm.
 This is why it’s a good idea to wear sturdy shoes when walking in an area known for its snake population.
 Having tough, heavy shoes with thick soles can protect a person against this type of bite.

 Do People Keep Copperhead Snakes as Pets?

 Yes, some people keep them as pets.
 But it’s not recommended.
 Though they are usually gentle, they still have the potential to deliver a venomous bite.
-Plus, these snakes need lots of space to roam around in looking for prey.
-Not surprisingly, being in a cage wouldn’t give them all of the space they need.
-These snakes aren’t designed to be kept as pets.
+These snakes aren’t recommended to be kept as pets.

 What Are the Benefits of Having a Copperhead Snake Nearby?

 Someone with a ranch or large piece of property with woods or weedy areas may have some copperhead snakes living nearby.
 While the first reaction may be to get rid of these snakes, there are some benefits to allowing them to stay in the habitat.

 These snakes capture and eat a lot of rodents and insects.
 Rodents and insects can cause damage to crops, gardens, and other plant life on a piece of property.
 Plus, these snakes consume animals that have ticks, so they are reducing the tick population as well.